amiru3f/ZimmersCodeCrescendo/README.md

 ### Bunch of tests

-In any case, that's mandatory to start from a test which ensures that refactoring the logic for any reason, could be performance, clean-up, re-design, nothing would break.
+In any case, that's mandatory to start from a test that ensures that refactoring the logic for any reason, could be performance, clean-up, or re-design, nothing would break.
 The test should be like:
 Having `verifyPasswordV1`, If changing the code, for each specific test case (input password) the `verifyPasswordV*` function result must be identical.
 For example: the result of verifyPasswordV1 must be exactly like verifyPasswordV2 and verifyPasswordV3